zonka-feedback/ios-sdk/README.md

-# Zonka Survey iOS SDK
+# Zonka Feedback iOS SDK

 iOS SDK enables you to collect feedback from your iOS App on iPhone and iPad.